leapdao/docs/docs/spending-conditions-tutorial.md

 1. Download `spending-conditions` [repository](https://github.com/leapdao/spending-conditions) or clone it from command line via `git clone https://github.com/leapdao/spending-conditions`.
 Solidity source code for the spending condition that we will interact with is located in `/Contracts/HashLockCondition.sol`.
 2. Build the contract.
 Easiest way is to use `truffle compile` in root folder of the downloaded repository assuming you have [truffle](https://truffleframework.com/) installed.
 Look [here](https://truffleframework.com/docs/truffle/getting-started/installation) for notes on installing truffle framework.

+The HashLockCondition we are working with locks money under a hash.
+Anyone knowing the pre-image of the hash is able to send a transaction and claim the funds.
+Hashlock conditions can be used to escrow the trade between entities and are base technologies that enable payments and state channels, like the bitcoin lightning network and the ethereum raiden.

 #### Deployment